![]() |

 (d) Clinical information report

-· (c) Incident report
+· (c)

-• An incident report is written to document any event that is not consistent with the routine operation of the hospital and occurs when there is a mishap or mistake in patient care.
+the hospital and occurs when there is a mishap or mistake in patient care.

 47. When one chooses a course of action

-from several options, based on a criterion, based on regulations of institution and professional standards, this process is called
+based on regulations of institution and professional standards, this process is

 (a) Problem solving